 Research Expertise: Investment management, capital markets, behavioral finance, empirical asset pricing

-Teaching Field and Research Expertise: Finance
+Research Expertise: Finance

 Associate Professor Roger Edelen’s primary research interest is institutional investing.
 Much of his work has focused on the influence of operational and organizational factors on mutual fund performance, particularly relating to funds’ trading practices and shareholder flow.
 His research also includes the role of agency conflicts in secondary-market trading, and pricing dynamics in primary security offerings.
 His teaching interests are investments and derivative securities.